 Every time I travel my bag is full to its breaking point.
 Zippers won’t close, my clothes won’t fit back in, and daily repacking can take up to half an hour!
-I always wish that I had packed less and could travel light.
+I always wish that I’d just pack light for a week of travel.

-To avoid this, guest blogger Thomas Carney gives us 6 tips on how to pack light for a week or more of travel.
-In fact these principles can actually apply to traveling for a month or more!
+To help, guest blogger Thomas Carney gives us 8 tips on how to pack light for a week or more of travel.
+In fact these principles can actually apply to travelling for a month or more!
 A trip like my 10 days traveling around Taiwan is a perfect example.

 You never wish you brought more stuff with you when traveling.
 In fact, I’d argue that the fewer things you bring with you, the more fun you’ll have on your trip.

 The analogy I always tell people is that you wouldn’t walk around your own city with 45 lbs on your back, so why would you do that when you’re traveling?

 I travel with a 10 lbs (4.5 kg) in a 19 L backpack.
 That’s a little extreme, but you can take the same principles and cut down your luggage to something that works for you.

 The first tip on how to pack light is to limit what you can pack.
 Go with a smaller bag.